wodanaz/adaptiPhy/snakemake/README.md

   * snakemake 9.1.6
   * Unix/linux environment
   * Slurm (optional)
+  * If using Slurm, also include the conda package `snakemake-executor-plugin-slurm`.

 To create a fresh conda env for this purpose from the command line with conda, use something like: